skygongque/gitalk/README.md

 # gitalk

-repository to store bolg's comments.
+repository to store the blog's comments.